SCCapstone/CCChatbot/chatbot_edits.md

 > Bob: created an intent.

-_Delete entire example if your the first comment._
+_Delete entire example if you are the first comment._